oneapi-src/oneDAL/docs/source/api/algorithms/covariance/index.rst

 Covariance
 =============

-This chapter describes programming interfaces of the covariance algorithms implemented in |short_name|:
+This chapter describes programming interfaces of the covariance algorithm implemented in |short_name|:

 .. toctree::
    :titlesonly: